Lexpedite/blawx/blawx/README.md

 * Base Capabilities
   1. Create an end-point on the API for updating workspace content and code.
   2. Create a javascript function that takes the current workspace and the current code, and sends them to the endpoint.
-  3. Call that function when the user clicks "save".
+  3. Execute that function whenever the code is saved?
-  4. Have the system load the workspace from the database on page load.
+  4. Have the system load the workspace from the database, not local storage, on page load.
   5. Rewrite the run endpoint to collect the code from the database, and extract and reformat a query.
   6. Finish blawx2scasp.js code.
+* Important for v1.0.0-alpha
+  * Retrieve and display all the answers, not just the first.
+  * Display compiler warnings.
+  * Get the reasoner to use #Pred statements properly.
+  * Bring the help files back in to the main site.
+  * Simplify and document the installation and configuration process.
+  * Make it so that examples can't be deleted by non-admins.
 * Future Capabilities
   * Interface
     * Make the responses pretty.
-    * Display all the answers.
     * Format and display warnings as messages.
     * Category Declaration Customization
     * Legal Documents